-The employer's proportionate share reported in the pension allocation schedules was calculated using accrued retirement contributions related to the reporting periods included in the System's fiscal years ending June 30, 2013, 2014, 2015 and 2016, respectively, for employers that were members of the FRS and HIS during those fiscal years.
-For fiscal years 2015 and 2016, in addition to contributions from employers the required accrued contributions for the Division (paid on behalf of the Division's employees who administer the Plans) were allocated to each employer on a proportionate basis.
+The employer's proportionate share reported in the pension allocation schedules was calculated using accrued retirement contributions related to the reporting periods included in the System's fiscal years ending June 30, 2014, 2015, 2016, 2017, and 2018, respectively, for employers that were members of the FRS and HIS during those fiscal years.
+For fiscal years 2017 and 2018, in addition to contributions from employers the required accrued contributions for the Division (paid on behalf of the Division's employees who administer the Plans) were allocated to each employer on a proportionate basis.
 The Division administers the Plans, and therefore, cannot allocate a portion of the liability to itself.
-Although GASB 68 encourages the use of the employers' projected long-term contributions is acceptable.
+Although GASB 68 encourages the use of the employers' projected long-term contribution effort to the retirement plan, allocating on the basis of historical employer contributions is acceptable.
 The aggregate employer contribution amounts for each fiscal year agree to the employer contribution amounts reported in the system's CAFR for that fiscal year.